Getting a mortgage when you’re a single parent is challenging. If you’re self-employed to boot, good luck!

 One final underwriting was done, the sale completed, and we moved into our new house in the middle of March.

 I’ve gone through the process of applying for a mortgage as a single parent twice.
 Here are some tips that I hope will be helpful to anyone else:

-- First, prepare your accounts for scrutiny.
-Make sure you have paid down your credit card.
+- Be ready to have your accounts scrutinised.
+Make sure you have paid down (or paid off) your credit card.
 Put all your accounts in the same name, and ensure all your tax/council tax payments are up to date.

-- If you receive maintenance payments, make sure it’s being paid consistently (identical amounts, once a month) into the same account each time.
+- If you receive maintenance, make sure it’s being paid consistently (identical amounts, once a month) into the same account each time.
 Use a reference that makes it clear that it’s child maintenance.